PA Fish & Boat Commission Encouraging Safety During Changing Seasons, Conducts Quarterly Business - NewsBreak

 Rutter’s announces major expansion plans in Pennsylvania, eastern region

 YORK, Pa.
 (WHTM) — Earlier today, Rutter’s announced major expansion and renovation plans for the upcoming years.
-Rutter’s announced ‘aggressive’ expansion plans for the next five years which consists of expanding further into Pennsylvania – east near Philadelphia, west of Pittsburg, and north of Altoona.
+Rutter’s announced ‘aggressive’ expansion plans for the next five years which consists of expanding further into Pennsylvania – east near Philadelphia, west of Pittsburgh, and north of Altoona.
+According to Rutter’s, in addition to Pennsylvania’s expansion, they also […]

 Pennsylvania witness says lights in sky moving to ground level is recurring